Blackburn College: Statistics

 Blackburn College Acceptance rate and admissions statistics

-Blackburn College has an acceptance rate of 80% and is in the middle in terms of the difficulty of admission among universities in the United States.
+Blackburn College has an acceptance rate of 63% and is among the top 25% of the most difficult universities to gain admission to in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 Total Men Women